willkara/MythicIndex/mythic-index/MemoryQuill/story-content/chapters/ch07-the-westwall-welcome/content.md

 That evening, the entire company gathered in the main hall.
 It had been transformed from a stark military mess into something warmer—tapestries covering the worst of the stone walls, benches softened with cushions "liberated" from a noble's discarded furniture, the long table scarred but clean, set with mismatched plates and cups that somehow made it feel more real than matching sets ever could.

 The lantern—Veyra's lantern, the one that had survived the canyon—sat in the center of the table, its light casting warm shadows on faces both new and familiar.
-Aldwin had prepared tea for those who wanted it, while Sarge's "hidden" ale had made a mysterious appearance.
+Aldwin had prepared tea for those who wanted it, while Tomaq's "hidden" ale had made a mysterious appearance.

 "We need to talk about what we are," Veyra said, standing but not formally, just a woman addressing her chosen family.
 "We're not a company yet, not officially.
 The Watch tolerates us because we're useful.
 The nobles ignore us because we're beneath notice.
 The common folk..."
 She paused.
 "The common folk are starting to know our name."